Agent Forwarding

 On the server, you have to set the OIDC_SOCK

-environment variable (export OIDC_SOCK=/tmp/oidc-forward
+environment variable (export OIDC_SOCK=/tmp/oidc-forward).

 We recommend the following configurations:

-Put the following in your .profile
+Put the following in your .profile, .zshrc, or .bash_profile on the server:

 test -z $OIDC_SOCK && {